1998–99 Detroit Pistons season

-The 1998–99 NBA season was the Pistons' 51st season in the National Basketball Association, and 42nd season in the city of Detroit.
-On March 23, 1998, the owners of all 29 NBA teams voted 27–2 to reopen the league's collective bargaining agreement, seeking changes to the league's salary cap system, and a ceiling on individual player salaries.
-The National Basketball Players Association (NBPA) opposed to the owners' plan, and wanted raises for players who earned the league's minimum salary.
-After both sides failed to reach an agreement, the owners called for a lockout, which began on July 1, 1998, putting a hold on all team trades, free agent signings and training camp workouts, and cancelling many NBA regular season and preseason games.
-Due to the lockout, the NBA All-Star Game, which was scheduled to be played in Philadelphia on February 14, 1999, was also cancelled.
-However, on January 6, 1999, NBA commissioner David Stern, and NBPA director Billy Hunter finally reached an agreement to end the lockout.
-The deal was approved by both the players and owners, and was signed on January 20, ending the lockout after 204 days.
-The regular season began on February 5, and was cut short to just 50 games instead of the regular 82-game schedule.
+The 1998–99 Detroit Pistons season was the 51st season for the Detroit Pistons in the National Basketball Association, and their 42nd season in Detroit, Michigan.
+Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

-In the off-season, the Pistons acquired Christian Laettner from the Atlanta Hawks, and signed free agents Loy Vaught, and Jud Buechler.
+The Pistons received the eleventh overall pick in the 1998 NBA draft, and selected shooting guard Bonzi Wells out of Ball State University, but later on traded him to the Portland Trail Blazers.
+During the off-season, the team acquired Christian Laettner from the Atlanta Hawks, and signed free agents Loy Vaught, and Jud Buechler.
 Laettner would reunite with former Duke University teammate Grant Hill, but only played just 16 games due to an Achilles injury and a broken rib.
 After a solid year the previous season, Brian Williams changed his named to Bison Dele to honor his Cherokee heritage.

-The Pistons won their first three games, but then lost five straight.
-However, they would play above .500 for the rest of the season, and bounce back from their disappointing season to finish third in the Central Division with a 29–21 record, and return to the playoffs after a one-year absence.
+The Pistons won their first three games of the regular season, but then lost five straight.
+However, they would play above .500 basketball for the remainder of the season, and bounce back from their disappointing season, finishing in third place in the Central Division with a 29–21 record, earning the fifth seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.

 Hill averaged 21.1 points, 7.1 rebounds, 6.0 assists and 1.6 steals per game, was named to the All-NBA Second Team, and finished in eighth place in Most Valuable Player voting, while sixth man Jerry Stackhouse continued to provide scoring off the bench averaging 14.5 points per game.
 In addition, Lindsey Hunter provided the team with 11.9 points and 1.8 steals per game, while Joe Dumars contributed 11.3 points per game, and Dele averaged 10.5 points and 5.6 rebounds per game.
 Off the bench, Laettner averaged 7.6 points and 3.4 rebounds per game, while Jerome Williams provided the team with 7.0 points and 7.1 rebounds per game, and starting power forward Don Reid contributed 5.1 points and 3.6 rebounds per game.